VoiNetwork/governance/Proposal Template.md

 1. **Abstract** (summary of project, problem you are trying to solve, and solution)

-2. **Team** (description of your team, expertise, and why you are best suited for tackling this bounty)
+2. **Team** (description of your team, past experience, expertise, and why you are best suited for tackling this bounty)

 3. **Problem Description** (provide further elaboration on the details and nature of the problem you are trying to solve)